Winegrowers Supplies - Flash Pasteurisers - for bottling juice, sweet cider or wine etc

 up to 2000 litres per hour according to the ambient juice temperature.

-Sturdy stainless steel frame with a heating module, hot water pump (electric control), coaxial tube heat exchangers.
+Sturdy stainless steel frame with a heating module, hot water pump (electric control), coaxial tube (pipe within pipe) heat exchangers.
 Has a juice pump but without bottling facility.
-They are relatively more expensive than Voran:-
+DN25 juice connection.
+Diesel oil fired.
+They are the best and easiest to use but relatively much more expensive than Voran:-

 about 400 litres/hour at 80°C; up to 500 litres/hour according to the ambient juice temperature (pre-heating the juice would increase this substantially, as described above).